ESA HOME SCIENCE OUTREACH RESEARCH EDUCATIONAL SUPPORT DIRECTOR'S DESK PRODEX

 Summary

-After launch from Kourou, French Guiana on 10 December 1999, the European Space Agency's X-ray Multi-Mirror satellite is the most powerful X-ray telescope ever placed in orbit.
-Scientists are sure the mission will help solve many cosmic mysteries, ranging from enigmatic black holes to the formation of galaxies.
+Launched from Kourou, French Guiana on 10 December 1999, the European Space Agency's X-ray Multi-Mirror satellite XMM-Newton is the most powerful X-ray telescope ever placed in orbit.
+The mission is helping to solve many cosmic mysteries, ranging from enigmatic black holes to the formation of galaxies.

 Many celestial objects generate X-rays in extremely violent processes.
 But Earth's atmosphere blocks out these X-rays, messengers of what occurred in the distant past when stars were born or died, and clues to our future.
 Only by placing X-ray detectors in space can such sources be detected, pinpointed and studied in detail.
 XMM-Newton, the largest science satellite ever built in Europe, has an unprecedented sensitivity.